-Even though the longer-term residential programs usually have the highest success rate, most addicts opt for short-term programs.
+Even though the longer-term residential programs usually have the highest success rate, most addicts opt for short-term drug programs.
 The reasoning includes money and the amount of time they can stay away.

 The last thing the residential program is going to be a fun vacation.
 There is going to be a lot of mental and physical stress.
 Years of drug abuse will have actually altered the person's brain chemistry.
 Their body literally does not think that it can operate without the drugs.
-In addition to having to deal with the withdrawal the addict is also going to be going through a very intense counseling program.
+In addition to having to deal with the withdrawal, the addict is also going to be going through a very intense counseling program.

 The addict should not think that the end of the residential program means the end of their problems.
 For the rest of his or her life, the addict will have to struggle with the urge for drugs.
 Joining a narcotics support group will help when things get difficult.

+Residential and Outpatient Drug Treatment in Mississippi

-90-Day Drug and Alcohol Treatment Centers in Mississippi
+Specialized Drug Treatment in Mississippi

-The list can be incomplete so please do not hesitate to contact one of our counselors at 1-800-304-2219.
+Here is a list of the different drug treatment programs in Mississippi.
+The list can be incomplete so please do not hesitate to contact one of our treatment specialists at 1-800-304-2219.